SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-database-for-mysql.md

 1. To enable slow query logs, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/mysql/flexible-server/concepts-slow-query-logs#configure-slow-query-logging).
 2. To enable audit logs, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/mysql/flexible-server/tutorial-configure-audit#configure-auditing-by-using-the-azure-portal).
-3. To set up the Azure Event Hubs cloud-to-cloud source in Sumo Logic portal, refer to our [Azure Event Hubs source documentation](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source/).
+3. To set up the Azure Event Hubs source in Sumo Logic portal, refer to our [Azure Event Hubs documentation](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 4. To create the Diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-gb/azure/mysql/flexible-server/tutorial-query-performance-insights#set-up-diagnostics).
 Perform below steps for each Azure Database for MySQL server that you want to monitor.
    * Choose `Stream to an event hub` as the destination.
    * Select `MySqlSlowLogs` and `MySqlAuditLogs`.